 Does Brown have friends?

-His reticence, his surliness, it must be said, makes no surprise his friendship the children’s author, J. K. Rowling.
+His reticence, his surliness, it must be said, makes no surprise his friendship with children’s author, J. K. Rowling.
 They’re two pees in a pod, fit for each other.
+Both are reclusive and misanthropic.

 Brown’s relationship with Tony Blair is well documented, one minute Blair’s right-hand man, the next his nemesis.
 There is an inability to relate to people in consistent way.